nushan2000/DogTrainer/README.md

 - **Step-by-Step Training Guides:** Access comprehensive training instructions tailored to your dog's needs.
 - **Connect with Certified Trainers:** Gain insights and advice from experienced professionals.
 - **Request Assistance:** Get real-time support whenever you need it.
-- **Personalized Recommendations:** Receive customized training tips based on your dog's progress.
-- **Progress Tracking:** Monitor your dog's development and celebrate milestones.

 ## Demo 📽️